-At Duquesne, service-learning is a teaching method that is used throughout the majors and degree programs.
-It is the Duquesne expression of community-engaged teaching and learning.
-Faculty members work with community partners to develop meaningful community projects that reflect the course learning objectives of their class.
+The Duquesne expression of community-engaged teaching and learning is Service-Learning, which is a teaching method that is used extensively throughout all majors and degrees.
+Faculty members work with community partners to develop meaningful community projects that help students achieve the course learning objectives for their classes.

 There are many names for scholarly work that is engaged with the community.
 At Duquesne University, Academic Community-Engaged Scholarship (ACES) is a collaborative group that meets to encourage the development of community-engaged scholars at Duquesne.
 The association, hosted by faculty members and co-sponsored by Academic Community Engagement and the Office of Research, also highlights innovative community-engaged scholarship projects and provides an opportunity to collaborate with one another, particularly the sharing of resources.